-So we have created a full guide to help organisations understand the Adult Education Budget, what it is and how it can be used to support more adult learners to achieve.
+So we want to help break down the Adult Education Budget, what it is and how it can be used to support more adult learners to achieve.

 The Adult Education Budget is used to fund training opportunities for adults and enables providers to target and support the most disadvantaged learners.

-The funding stream itself is allocated each year through devolved combined authorities and is funded by the ESFA (Education and Skills Funding Agency), with an entire budget of £1.5 billion.
+The funding stream itself is allocated each year through devolved combined authorities and is funded by the Education and Skills Funding Agency (ESFA).

 To take straight from the ESFA funding rules, the courses covered by the AEB include four legal entitlements and local flexibility:

-But many providers may not know that AEB can be used to provide support funding for adults with identified learning difficulties or disabilities (LDD) as part of their provision during these courses.
+Many providers may not know that the AEB can also be used to provide support funding for adults with identified learning difficulties or disabilities (LDD) as part of their provision during these courses.

 What is Learning Support Funding (LSF1) and how can you claim it through the Adult Education Budget?